-- The municipal council's vision for the long-term development of the municipality with special emphasis on the municipality's most critical development and internal transformation needs - An assessment of the existing level of development in the municipality, which must include an identification of communities which do not have access to basic municipal services - The council's development priorities and objectives for its elected term, including its Local Economic Development and internal transformation needs - The council's development strategies which must be aligned with any National and Provincial sectoral plans and planning requirements that are binding on the municipality in terms of legislation - A Spatial Development Framework which must include the provision of basic guidelines for a Land Use Management System for the municipality - The council's operational strategies - Applicable Disaster Management Plans - o A Financial Plan, which must include a budget projection for at least the next three years - The Key Performance Indicators and Performance Targets determined in terms of Section 41 of the Municipal Systems Act ,32 of 2000
+- The municipal council's vision for the long-term development of the municipality with special emphasis on the municipality's most critical development and internal transformation needs - An assessment of the existing level of development in the municipality, which must include an identification of communities which do not have access to basic municipal services - The council's development priorities and objectives for its elected term, including its Local Economic Development and internal transformation needs - The council's development strategies which must be aligned with any National and Provincial sectoral plans and planning requirements that are binding on the municipality in terms of legislation - A Spatial Development Framework which must include the provision of basic guidelines for a Land Use Management System for the municipality - The council's operational strategies - Applicable Disaster Management Plans - A Financial Plan, which must include a budget projection for at least the next three years; and

+The Key Performance Indicators and Performance Targets determined in terms of Section 41.

-2.2.4.
-Municipal Finance Management Act, 56 of 2003
+2.2.4 Municipal Finance Management Act, 56 of 2003

 The MFMA was promulgated to sustain the finances of both the Municipalities and other Spheres of Government.
 The Act also gives mandatory obligations on Performance Management System.
-Section 2 of the Act's objectives is to secure sound and sustainable management of the financial affairs of the Local Government institutions to which this Act applies by establishing norms and standards.
+Section 2 Object of Act.
+The object of this Act is to secure sound and sustainable management of the fiscal and financial affairs of the municipalities and municipal entities by establishing norms and standards and other requirements.